stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 Below is a code snippet for dataset preparation.
 The `prompt` provides the model with instructions to enhance its understanding of the task at hand.
-In our example, the prompt details the potential function names and arguments, aiding the model in generating the correct output.
+In our example, the prompt details the potential function names and attributes, aiding the model in generating the correct output.
 While helpful, including a prompt is optional for fine-tuning.

 ```python